 - Operate Fire Extinguishers as required and safe to do so

-- Close or open other doors in accordance with the emergency response procedures.
+- The warden can close/open doors following the emergency response procedures.

 - Search the floor or area to ensure all people have evacuated.
 This function is of greater importance than a later physical count of those evacuated.